navcoin/navcoin-org/content/notices/2019-01-23-proof-of-stake-resource-exhaustion-vulnerabilities-resolved.md

 notice_categories:
   - General Notices
 ---
-NavCoin Core have successfully resolved the "Fake Stake" resource exhaustion attack as described by Andrew Miller and his team of students based out of the University of Illinois.
+NavCoin Core have successfully resolved the "Fake Stake" resource exhaustion vulnerabilities as described by Andrew Miller and his team of students based out of the University of Illinois.
 <!--more-->

 On the 22nd of September 2018 NavCoin Core were notified of a resource exhaustion vulnerability which was present in NavCoin and several other Proof of Stake cryptocurrencies.
 The vulnerability was discovered by [Andrew Miller](https://ece.illinois.edu/directory/profile/soc1024), Researcher and Assistant Professor of Electrical & Computer Engineering at the University of Illinois.